paragg11/learning-python/28 JUNE 2022/README.md

 ## FIRST HALF

-- 🚧 CSCI Lecture 8 exercises in progress.
+- 🚧 CSCI Lecture 8 exercises completed.
 - 🚧 Working on passbook by understanding and implementing JWT

 ## VIDEOS